Q. Describe the most common types of jobs you do for your clients.

 A. I would advise that buyers have a well thought out budget for their entertainment and that they POST that budget.
-As I have said before I am networked in with a dozen or more of the area's top entertainment companies and NONE of them supply a DJ entertainment package for less than $500 for a small event.
+As I have said before I am networked in with a dozen or more of the area's top entertainment companies and NONE of them supply a DJ entertainment package for less than $500.
+(And that is for a small event with a basic system.)
 So if your budget is less than that you really should either reconsider your budget or realize that the only "DJ" that you are going to get in that price range is someone in the amateur ranks.
 This means an individual with little experience, less than professional equipment which is much more likely to break down, little (if any) back up equipment, music with explicit lyrics, and no insurance which can put you in a bad situation.
-I DO NOT bid on events where the BUDGET is NOT POSTED!
+Please folks, do yourselves a favor and hire a professional.

 A. We do a HUGE amount of planning with our customers.
 We go over every aspect of your event in the planning stages so there are NO surprises and NO mistakes.
 We also put together a back up system for every portion of your event.
 (I.e. backup laptops, speakers, amplifiers, mixers, microphones, along with a CD AND ipod backup for all of the customer's requests!)